tauri-apps/tauri-docs/docs/guides/distribution/updater.md

 ## Tauri configuration

 Now you need to configure Tauri's updater.
-To do this, add this to your Tauri config file:
+To do this, add this to your [Tauri config](../../api/config.md#updaterconfig):

 ```json title=tauri.conf.json
 {